patelsneh18/Gallery-App/README.md

 ## Features of Application

 - Fetch and add image from internet to gallery
 - Fetch colors and labels according to image and make an image cardview according to it.
+- Fetch image from device storage and add to gallery
+- Save data in shared preferences
+- Edit label and color of image card

 ## Previews  of Application